Guides

 On an object page, when you add data in a Structured List form field, you'll add each item separately by clicking the plus (+) icon.

 Here we've added two bibliographic entries.
-To italicize titles using Markdown, we've added an asterisk to either side of the title (notice in the first example, punctuation goes after the asterisk (Motion*.)
+To italicize titles using Markdown, we've added an asterisk to either side of the title.
+Note that in the first example, punctuation goes after the asterisk: Motion*.

 Adding bibliographic entries on an object page

-Now that we've added multiple entries, let's drag and drop them into alphabetical order using the dragger icon to the left of each entry.
+Now that we've added multiple entries, let's drag and drop them into alphabetical order using the dragger icon to the left of item.
 Remember to save.

 Bibliographic entries that are not in alphabetical order Entries have been reordered alphabetically using drag and drop